December 2009 -

-We enjoyed our flight on a relatively new Airbus A340-600.
+We enjoyed our flight in a relatively new Airbus A340-600.
 Every passenger seat has its own individual entertainment LCD console with choices of 12 movies, so we started watching "Julie and Julia" before taking off.
 The aircraft also has a bank of 6 or 7 lavatories in the lower level, a few steps down toward the middle of the aircraft's belly, so that disruptions to passengers may be minimized.

 Day 3 - Madrid photo (12/8/2009, Tuesday):

 A local guide took us for a half-day panoramic tour of Madrid on bus.
-Madrid was cold, in low 50F's.
+Madrid was cold, in the low 50F's.

 Our welcome dinner was moved to a welcome lunch in a local restaurant.
 The food was good, plenty of RIOJA (pronounced as [RIO-ha], the name of a region where the grapes for the red wine were from) for those who like reds.

-Luckily, today was the last day of the 5-day National Holiday, vacationers had already started leaving Madrid to go back home therefore there was no line outside the Prado Museum when we went.
+Luckily, today was the last day of the 5-day National Holiday.
+Vacationers had already started leaving Madrid to go back home.
+Therefore, there was no line outside the Prado Museum when we went.
 Each of us rented an audio guide and followed a route highlighted in Rick Steve's Spain guide book to see master pieces by major artists such as Diego Velazquez [vel-LAHSS-kes], Francisco de Goya, and El Greco.